JetBrains/teamcity-sdk-docs/topics/basic-ui-plugins.md

 This guide explains how to create a basic UI plugin based on the new [front-end extensions](front-end-extensions.md) paradigm.

+## Version 1.
+Simple plugin

-Source branch with an example project: [example/basic-plugin](https://github.com/JetBrains/teamcity-sakura-ui-plugins/tree/example/basic-plugin).
+__Source branch with the example project: [example/basic-plugin](https://github.com/JetBrains/teamcity-sakura-ui-plugins/tree/example/basic-plugin)__.

-Every TeamCity UI Plugin must contain at least two files: the Controller itself (`.java`) and a resource file JSP.
-Every time we create a Plugin, we create a relation between Place ID and plugin resources.
-Using the TeamCity Open API, we let the TeamCity Core know, that there is a newly registered plugin for a certain Place ID; Whenever TeamCity meets this Place ID in JSP / TAG source code, it should render the plugin content.
+Every TeamCity UI plugin must contain at least two files: the controller itself (`.java`) and the resource JSP file.
+Every time we create a plugin, we create a relation between the `PlaceID` and plugin resources.
+Using the TeamCity Open API, we let the TeamCity Core know, that there is a newly registered plugin for a certain `PlaceID`.
+Whenever TeamCity meets this `PlaceID` in the JSP/TAG source code, it should render the plugin content.

-Please, open the `src/main/java/com/demoDomain/teamcity/demoPlugin/controllers/SakuraUIPluginController.java` file.
+To start the tutorial, open the `src/main/java/com/demoDomain/teamcity/demoPlugin/controllers/SakuraUIPluginController.java` file from the example project.

-Here you’ll see the boilerplate, where the controller constructor creates a SimplePageExtension instance:
+Here you see the boilerplate code where the controller constructor creates a `SimplePageExtension` instance:

 ```java
 public class SakuraUIPluginController {